kubernetes/enhancements/keps/sig-storage/1495-volume-populators/README.md

    install the actual populator, in which case they can do so, and the PVC will eventually bind if all of the installation steps succeed.
-1. For every PVC under the responsibility of a CSI driver, the provisioner sidecar for that PVR will emit an event explaining that the sidecar is not taking action on the PVC, assuming the data source is something that a populator is responsible for and not a PVC or VolumeSnapshot, which the sidecar is responsible for.
+1. For every PVC under the responsibility of a CSI driver, the provisioner sidecar for that PVC will emit an event explaining that the sidecar is not taking action on the PVC, assuming the data source is something that a populator is responsible for and not a PVC or VolumeSnapshot, which the sidecar is responsible for.
 1. For data source that refer to a known group/kind the populator controller itself should